hmalcha/VisualLie/README.md

 VisualLie is a web app that visualizes the root system of the Feingold-Frenkel algebra.
 It uses the Bokeh Python library to generate an interactive plot of the root system.
-THe plot is embedded in a web page providing detailed explanations of all its properties.
+The plot is embedded in a web page providing detailed explanations of all its properties.

 The VisualLie web app is available at

 https://hmalcha.github.io/VisualLie/

-If you want a local version of VisualLie simply download the **VisualLie.html** file and open it in any modern web browser.
+If you want a local version of VisualLie, download the **VisualLie.html** file and open with your favorite web browser.

 ## Getting Started
 If you want to modify VisualLie or build the **VisualLie.html** file yourself,